 I told Brianna that if they didn’t charge us for it I would buy a drink for us on the plane.
-Not knowing whether or not I would be charged for it later down the road, I didn’t jinx it, and waited until our next flight which was for Christmas to Colorado.
-Then I did get drinks on our 6 am flight.
+Not knowing whether I would be charged for it later down the road, I didn’t jinx it and waited until our next flight to Colorado for Christmas.
+Then I got drinks on our 6 am flight.
 This completely threw off the flight attendants at that hour and as a result, they completely forgot to charge me.

 Hard Rock Cafe

 Since this trip was for my 10-year anniversary of being together with Brianna, we were definitely living it up.
 We had to stop at the Hard Rock Cafe as it is one of those novelty things you do as a tourist.
 After having some burgers and drinks, we set off to the Southernmost Point of the continental U.S.

 Why would I want to go to the southernmost point in the US?
 Because it’s there.
 There was nothing special about it – it is just a monument – and I’ve been to other such points in the US.
 However, thinking about how I was only 90 miles from Cuba got me thinking about going to other countries, especially the closer ones.
 It still took us another 4 years after this trip before we went to Japan, my first country outside the U.S.

 This was a must for this trip and for Florida.
 Without it, it would be kind of like going to Chicago and not getting deep-dish pizza.
 We found it at Kermit’s Key Lime Pie.
 We ate it, and we definitely enjoyed it.
 We’ve since gone gluten-free, but still seek it out when it is available in a gluten-free version.
 Yum!